May is the Time to Take Care Of Women’s Health

-Uterine fibroids are a widespread problem, affecting women of reproductive age, usually ages 18 to 50.
-While these tumors are benign, they can affect infertility, cause painful symptoms and other health conditions.
-Because fibroids create a risk during pregnancy, it can be extremely beneficial to detect fibroids prior to getting pregnant and explore treatment options.
+Uterine fibroids affect women of reproductive age.
+While these tumors are benign, they can affect fertility and cause painful symptoms and other health conditions.
+Fibroids create a risk during pregnancy; it is beneficial to detect and treat fibroids before conception.

 - Ultrasound: The most common scan for fibroids is ultrasound.
 An ultrasound probe is placed on the abdomen or inside the vagina to scan the uterus and ovaries by a doctor or technician.

-Fibroids are tumors made of smooth muscle cells and fibrous connective tissue that develop in the uterus.
-It is estimated that 70 to 80 percent of women develop tumors in their lifetime, although not all fibroids become symptomatic.
+Fibroids are benign tumors composed of smooth muscle cells and fibrous connective tissue that develop in the uterus.
+An estimated 70 to 80 percent of all women develop these tumors in their lifetime, although not all fibroids become symptomatic.

 Fibroids grow at different rates, even when a woman has more than one.
-They can range in size from as small as a pea to as large as a watermelon.
+They can range from as small as a pea to as large as a watermelon.

-- Uterine fibroids are the most common tumor of the reproductive tract.
+- Uterine fibroids are the most common tumor of the reproductive system.

-- Women who are nearing menopause are at the greatest risk for fibroids.
+- Women who are nearing menopause are at greater risk for fibroids.

-- Fibroids are most often found during a routine pelvic exam.
+- Fibroids are often found during a routine pelvic exam.

 - There are a variety of treatment options available.
-Uterine Fibroid Embolization (UFE) offers women to treat fibroids while preserving the uterus safely, quickly, and painlessly.
+Uterine fibroid embolization (UFE) is an effective alternative to surgery.
+UFE treats fibroids while preserving the uterus.

-- Age: As women age, fibroids are more common, especially during their 30s and 40s and up to menopause.
-After menopause, fibroids are much less likely to form and usually shrink if they’re present.
+- Age: As women age, fibroids are more common, especially during their 30s to menopause.
+After menopause, fibroids are much less likely to form and usually shrink.

-- Family history: The risk increases for women who have a family member that developed fibroids.
-If a woman’s mother had fibroids, her risk of having them is about three times higher than average.
+- Family history: The risk increases if there is a family history of fibroids.
+If a woman’s mother had fibroids, her risk of developing them is three times higher than average.

-- Ethnic origin: African-American women develop fibroids than other ethnicities.
+- Ethnic origin: African-American women are more likely to develop fibroids than white women.